Hooray, it’s summer!

 Read a Sample Chapter

 Go ahead and read a sample chapter.
-In a few minutes, you’ll gain new insights on getting kids to listen… and have a few laughs.
+In a few minutes, you’ll learn the secret to making chores fun.

 Or take a peek at the Table of Contents and the other entertaining, stand-alone, short chapters.